 - Some of the areas within Umbria have microclimates, and the weather can change quickly.
 If you are planning to spend time outdoors, come prepared for rain.

-Umbria travel itinerary: the details
+One week in Umbria itinerary: the details

 We begin our itinerary at Perugia Airport.
-After collecting your hire car, it’s a about an hour and 15 minutes’ drive to our first destination, the ancient town of Orvieto.
+After collecting your hire car, it’s about an hour and 15 minutes’ drive to our first destination, the ancient town of Orvieto.

 Stop 1: Orvieto, the Etruscan acropolis